 The plural of anecdote is not data

 What do we mean with “anecdote”?
 A typical example comes from medicine, where for completely valid scientific reasons single-case or few-cases studies are described in full details and published.
-See for example Oxford Medical Case Reportspublishing insightful cases across all medical specialties.
+See for example Oxford Medical Case Reports, publishing insightful cases across all medical specialties.

-distribution by analysis of data.
+However, none of these reasons can have statistical significance.
+Statistical inference is the process of deducing properties of an underlying distribution by analysis of data.
 Inferential statistical analysis infers properties about a population: this includes testing hypotheses and deriving estimates.
 The observed data is assumed to be sampled from a larger population, otherwise there’s no point in analyzing data.
 By means of data from a sample, you look for information on the whole population.
 Any data face the problem (a huge problem) of how representative it is of such a population.
 Very often users, clients, or even researchers, are impressed by techniques working on a case study.
 It doesn’t mean they work.
 That’s why statistics is necessary, and not an option.

 Small samples don’t give you so much information